ShaneCurcuru/slides/_posts/2019-10-24-The-Apache-Way.md

 ### Abstract

 The Apache Way is useful for organizations and individuals to be more effective at working in distributed communities.
-Open source does not necessarily mean open development - and true community-led open development is where the fun starts in working in FOSS!
+Open source software does not necessarily mean open development - and true community-led open development is where the fun starts in working in FOSS!